Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: The SWIFT Framework

 We consider two scenarios for the BS stopping criterion of channel estimation, i.e., when the BS is to stop broadcasting pilot symbols and commence data communication.
 The first one is the ideal case where the BS can perform data communication with users in adjacent sub-channels.
 In this case, we propose that once a user believes that it has completed its estimation and feeds back the beamforming directions, the BS will use the feedback information and start to communicate with this user using an adjacent sub-channel straight away.
 The BS can continue to broadcast pilot signals on the previous sub-channel for other users that have not finished their channel estimation.
 Similar out-of-band estimation approaches have also been proposed in \cite{nitsche2015steering}.
 As the relative change in frequency for using an adjacent sub-carrier is quite low in the mmWave band, it is reasonable to assume that the AOD/AOA directions remain unchanged in the adjacent sub-carrier, although we acknowledge that in practice a few initial pilots may be required in the new sub-channel to refine the estimate of the fading coefficient at the user side.
 Extension to time and spatial domain multiplexing may also be possible as the BS coordinates the usage of all beamforming directions among multiple users.

 In the second case, we consider the BS and UE channel estimation and data communication to occur in the same frequency band and communicate in different time intervals.
-In this case, we propose that the BS can perform user scheduling by leveraging the SWIFT's capability of inferring the channel quality sequences of multiple users based on the sequences that the users finish their channel estimation.
+In this case, we propose that the BS can perform user scheduling by leveraging SWIFT's capability of inferring the channel quality sequences of multiple users based on the sequences that the users finish their channel estimation.
 Specifically, those users that complete (feedback) their channel estimation earlier normally have better channel conditions than those finish the channel estimation later, and thus are more suitable to communicate with BS in the current channel realization.
-In this sense, once the BS has collected $N_{s}\leq U$ user's channel feedbacks, it can stop broadcasting pilot symbols and begins communication with selected users.
-As the selected users are expected to have better channels than those who have not yet completed their channel estimation, we show via numerical results that significant performance gains can be achieved when just a small number of users are neglected.
+In this sense, once the BS has collected $N_{s}\leq U$ user's channel feedbacks, it can stop broadcasting pilot symbols and begin communication with selected users.
+As we show later in our numerical results (particularly, \ref{P_CDF}.
+8), users who complete their channel estimation early are expected to have better channels than those who finish later.
+Intuitively speaking, this follows from the stability of the estimation process in different SNR ranges.
+Based on this observation, it can be deduced that UE with better channel conditions will, on average, compete their channel estimation before those with worse channel conditions.